isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Feb.rst

 2019
 ++++

-- February2019_: BigQuery in R - refresher
+- February2019_: BigQuery in R - a refresher

 - January2019_: Bam slicing in a cloud hosted python notebook.